PUF for the Commons: Enhancing Embedded Security on the OS Level: Author Biography

 \begin{IEEEbiography}[{ }]{Thomas C. Schmidt} studied mathematics, physics, and German literature at Freie Universit{\"a}t Berlin (FU Berlin), Berlin, Germany, and the University of Maryland at College Park, MD.
 He received the Ph.D. degree in mathematical physics from FU Berlin, in 1993.
 He is a Professor of computer networks and Internet technologies with the Hamburg University of Applied Sciences, Hamburg, Germany, where he heads the Internet Technologies Research Group.
 He was the Director of the HTW Computer Centre, Berlin.
 Since then, he has continuously conducted numerous national and international research projects.
 He was the Principal Investigator in a number of EU, nationally funded, and industrial projects, as well as a Visiting Professor with the University of Reading, Reading, U.K. He is also a co-founder and a coordinator of the open source community developing the RIOT operating system.
 His current research interests include development, measurement, and analysis of large-scale distributed systems like the Internet or its offsprings.
 Dr. Schmidt has served as a Co-Editor and a Technical Expert on several occasions and is actively involved in the work of IETF and IRTF, where he co-chaired the SAM RG. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Matthias W{\"a}hlisch} received the Ph.D. degree (with highest honors) in computer science from Freie Universit{\"a}t Berlin (FU Berlin), Berlin, Germany.
-He is a Professor of computer science with FU Berlin, heading the Internet Technologies Research Group.
-He is a co-founder and a coordinator of some successful open source projects such as RIOT.
+\begin{IEEEbiography}[{ }]{Matthias W{\"a}hlisch} received the Ph.D. degree (with highest honors) in computer science from Freie Universit{\"a}t Berlin, Berlin, Germany.
+He is a full professor and holds the Chair of Distributed and Networked Systems at the Faculty of Computer Science at TU Dresden.
+He is a co-founder and a coordinator of several successful open source projects such as RIOT.
 His efforts are driven by trying to improve Internet communication based on sound research.
 He is the PI of several national and international projects.
-He has authored or co-authored over 130 peer-reviewed papers (e.g., in ACM HotNets, ACM IMC, and ACM ICN).
+He has authored or co-authored over 130 peer-reviewed papers (e.g., in ACM HotNets, ACM IMC, and ACM CoNEXT).
 His current research interests include the design and evaluation of networking protocols and architectures, as well as Internet measurements and analysis.
 Dr. W{\"a}hlisch was a recipient of the Young Talents Award of Leibniz-Kolleg Potsdam for outstanding achievements in advancing the Internet, and recipient of the Excellent Young Scientists Award for his contributions to the Internet of Things and their prospective entrepreneurial practice.
 He has been active in the IETF/ IRTF since 2005.
-He co-organized or co-chaired over 30 scientific events, including the IEEE ICNP Ph.D.
-Forum 2013, ACM ICN 2017, ACM IMC 2017, and ACM SIGCOMM 2017. \end{IEEEbiography}
+He co-organized or co-chaired over 50 scientific events, including the IEEE ICNP Ph.D.
+Forum 2013, ACM IMC 2017, ACM SIGCOMM 2017, and ACM ICN 2022. \end{IEEEbiography}